 What is GDPR?

-Personal data is defined as any information related to a natural person that could identify that person.
+Under the GDPR, personal data is defined as any information related to a natural person that could identify that person.
 This could include names, addresses, payment information, IP addresses, biometric data, and more.

 Even if your business isn’t based in a European country, the GDPR may still apply to you.
 The regulations protect consumers in the EU, so if you’re a company based in the U.S. with European customers, you must comply with GDPR standards.
+Unlike the California Consumer Privacy Act (CCPA), the size of a company also does not matter with the GDPR.
+Companies of all sizes must comply.

 What are GDPR regulations?